|Title:||The Branca Family Head Coach for Harvard Women's Soccer|

-The fifth head coach in Harvard women’s soccer history, Ray Leone completed his eighth season at the helm of the Crimson in 2014.
+The fifth head coach in Harvard women’s soccer history, Ray Leone completed his ninth season at the helm of the Crimson in 2015.

 In 2013, the Crimson wrapped its conference slate with a perfect 7-0 record for the first time since 1999 and posted its seventh-straight winning season.
 It signaled the fourth title for Leone, who assumed his position on Feb.
 22, 2007.